ucan-wg/spec/README.md

 ## 6.2 Principal Alignment

 In delegation, the `aud` field of every proof MUST match the `iss` field of the outer UCAN (the one being delegated to).
 This alignment MUST form a chain back to the originating principal for each resource.

+This calculation MUST NOT take into account [DID fragment]s.
+If present, fragments are only intended to clarify which of a DID's keys was used to sign a particular UCAN, not to limit which specific key is delegated between.
+Use of `did:key` if delegation to a specific key is desired.

 ``` mermaid
 flowchart RL